-Below are some of the after school classes typically offered at Phoebe Hearst.
-Some of these organizations may be providing remote enrichment opportunities during distance learning.
+Below are some of the after school classes typically offered at Phoebe Hearst in person.

 STEM learning (Science, Technology, Engineering, Math) with hands-on science!

 Winter 2020: NASA Academy of Future Space Explorers

 Mad Science brings you the excitement and wonder of space in the NASA Academy of Future Space Explorers program!
 Developed in cooperation with NASA, the Academy of Future Space Explorers takes children on a voyage of discovery.
 With unique hands-on activities, amazing demonstrations and fun educational take-homes, this is an experience that is truly out of this world!

 Spring 2020: System3 – Fantastic Forces & Flights:

 In these exciting hands-on classes, you will play engineer, chemist and stunt pilot!
 You’ll be shocked by what you learn about electricity, be blown away by experiments with air pressure, and get swept away in the excitement of working with water waves!